vik-or/calculator/README.md

-# calculator
+# calculator;
-key_0 in key--zero
+Key_0 in key--zero;
-add simple hover, activ to button; change view of coursor
+Add simple hover, activ to button; change view of coursor